Ubuntu (typeface): History and features

 The monospace version, used in terminals, was initially planned to ship with Ubuntu 11.04.
 However, it was delayed and instead shipped with Ubuntu 11.10 as the default system monospace font.

 The font is fully Unicode compliant and contains Latin A and B extended character sets, Greek polytonic, and Cyrillic extended.
 In addition, it has become the first native operating system font to include the Indian rupee sign.
-The font has been designed primarily for use on screen displays, and its spacing and kerning is optimised for body copy sizes.
+The font has been designed primarily for use on screen displays, and its spacing and kerning is optimized for body copy sizes.

+Between 2022 and 2023, the typeface was updated to a slimmer design and enhanced with variable axes.
+The revised family, named Ubuntu Sans, was released alongside Ubuntu 24.04.

 Usage

 The Ubuntu Font Family is the default font for the current and development releases of the Ubuntu operating system and is used for the Ubuntu project branding.

-The Ubuntu Font Family has been included in the Google Fonts directory, making it easily available for web typography, and as of April 26, 2011 it is included for use in Google Docs.
+Ubuntu has been included in the Google Fonts directory, making it easily available for web typography, and as of April 26, 2011, it is included for use in Google Docs.

-Ubuntu Monospace was prominently used in the 2014 video game Transistor.

-Ubuntu bold-italic is also used in the bitcoin logotype, alongside the bitcoin symbol.
+Ubuntu Bold Italic is also used in the bitcoin logotype, alongside the bitcoin symbol.

+Ubuntu Sans is the font used in the "GIF Maker" by the popular GIF sharing app Tenor.
+The font has become very popular in internet meme culture, being used commonly to caption GIFs and images.